Pedro de Mendoza: Difficulties

 Buenos Aires shortly after its foundation by Pedro de Mendoza (drawing from the book of Ulrico Schmidl, a member of the expedition, 1536).

 The colonists' city was surrounded by a hastily made 1 m thick adobe wall made of mud.
 Every time it rained the wall partially dissolved.
 Along with this occasionally deteriorating wall, the colonists had to deal with another problem: famine.
-Food eventually became scarce, and the residents had to resort to eating rats, mice, snakes, lizards, rawhide boots, and even the bodies of those who died.
+Food eventually became scarce, and the residents had to resort to eating rats, mice, snakes, lizards, rawhide boots, and even human remains.

 In addition to these difficulties, a coalition of the natives formed.
 They attacked the city again and again, many times leaving the city almost completely burned to the ground.
-Still suffering from syphilis, Mendoza appointed Juan de Ayolas to succeed him as captain-general.
+As his health deteriorated, Mendoza appointed Juan de Ayolas as captain-general.

-Ayolas dealt with the problem by sailing up the Parana River with a large part of the remaining force.
-They defeated the Guaraní, made a treaty of friendship with them, and then Ayolas founded the city of Asunción (in current-day Paraguay) in 1537.
+Ayolas travelled up the Parana River with much of the remaining force.
+They defeated the Guaraní, and later reached an agreement with them.
+Ayolas then established Asunción, in current-day Paraguay, in 1537.

 Mendoza heads home

-While all of this was going on, Mendoza, disappointed and broken in health, embarked for Spain in 1537.
-He died during the voyage.
-He promised to send aid to his forces that he left behind in Buenos Aires.
-Although he begged Spain to send more men and provisions to save his city in his will, the help that was sent was not sufficient.
+In 1537, Mendoza, whose health had deteriorated, embarked for Spain and died during the voyage.
+In his will, he requested that additional personnel and provisions be sent to the forces remaining in Buenos Aires, but the assistance provided was insufficient.

 In 1541, the settlers abandoned Buenos Aires and moved to Asunción.
 Domingo Martínez de Irala was elected as the third (though temporary) governor by these men.
-With Buenos Aires in ruins, Asunción became the base for the reconquest of the Rio de la Plata region.
+With Buenos Aires in ruins, Asunción became the base for the reconquest of the Río de la Plata region.